 Social Security's Vocational Rehabilitation Reimbursement Program

-The services must result in the individual's return to work for at least nine continuous months at a substantial earnings level, which is referred to as substantial gainful activity.
-For more information about the earnings levels, go to: http://www.ssa.gov/OACT/COLA/sga.html.
+The services must result in the individual's return to work for at least nine continuous months at a substantial earnings level, which is referred to as substantial gainful activity (SGA).

-State VR agencies can serve as Employment Networks (ENs) in the Ticket to Work Program or under Social Security's VR Reimbursement Program.
-In fact, State VR agencies are the only programs authorized by law and automatically approved to provide service to beneficiaries under the Ticket to Work Program without becoming an EN.
-Whenever a beneficiary receives services from a VR agency, Social Security considers the individual to be using their Ticket.
+State VR agencies can serve as Employment Networks (EN) in the Ticket to Work (Ticket) program or under Social Security's State VR Reimbursement Program.
+In fact, State VR agencies are the only programs authorized by law and automatically approved to provide service to beneficiaries under the Ticket program without becoming an EN.
+Whenever a beneficiary receives services from a State VR agency, Social Security considers the individual to be using their ticket.